American Beauty (1999)

 Carolyn Burnham: Don't you mess with me, mister, or I'll divorce you so fast it'll make your head spin!

 Lester Burnham: On what grounds?
-I'm not a drunk, I don't fuck other women, I've never hit you, I don't mistreat you...
-I don't even try to touch you since you've made it so abundantly clear how unnecessary you consider me to be!
+I'm not a drunk, I don't fuck other women, I don't mistreat you, I've never hit you...
+I don't even try to touch you since you've made it so abundantly clear just how unnecessary you consider me to be!
 But I did support you when you got your license, and some people might think that entitles me to half of what's yours.
-So, turn off the light when you come to bed!
+So, turn out the light when you come to bed!